-The deliverable is the result of the joint work of different partners (GESIS, IPI, UTARTU, UAB, HSE).
-The format and the content were discussed during the Quantitative workshop in Rome (February 2017) and finalized during the Consortium meeting in Porto (March 2018).
+The deliverable is the result of the joint work of different partners (GESIS, IPI, UTARTU, UAB, HSE)1.
+The format and the content were discussed during the Quantitative workshop in Rome (February 2017) and finalised during the Consortium meeting in Porto (March 2018).
+The Deliverable has been updated after the Interim Review (month 24) to include the suggestions provided in the Consolidate Review Report by the external expert Prof. Clemens Kroneberg.